VaughanN/cheat-sheets/apps/cert-manager.md

 openssl req -new -x509 -sha256 -days 365 -key ca.key -out ca.crt
 ```

-2. Convert the files to a one line base64 decoded string (only works on Linux base64 tool)
+2. Convert the files to a one line base64 decoded string (only works on Linux base64 tool).
+NOTE use cat's -n switch to remove any newline characters.

 ```bash
 cat ca.key | base64 -w 0